guymer557/full-stack-task/client/README.md

 <br> `}`

 - key: the name of the menu node.
-- subMenu: the children of the current node, every child object should be with tha same object structre as above.
+- subMenu: the children of the current node, every child object should be with the same object structre as above.